Teenage Phone Addiction: What can you do?

 Best parental control and monitoring apps to control teenage cell phone addiction

-Teenage cell phone addiction can cause them to lose focus on their real works and assignments at school and home.
+Teenage cell phone addiction can cause them to lose focus on their real work and assignments at school and home.
 They start to isolate themselves and stop socializing.
 They even start to suffer from mental illness and sleep deprivation.
 As a parent, you must be very careful about how much time your teens spend on their phones.

 If you see they are slowly starting to get addicted to their phones, it’s time for you to take some action.
 First, try talking to them, make them aware of their phone addiction.
 Set rules in your house and try limiting their screen time.